SB Nation: History

+Founding and growth

-SB Nation was co-founded by friends Tyler Bleszinski and Markos Moulitsas in 2005.
-The single blog from which the network formed was launched by Bleszinski as Athletics Nation in November 2003, and covered only the Oakland Athletics baseball team.
+SB Nation was co-founded by friends Tyler Bleszinski and Markos Moulitsas in 2003.
+The single blog from which the network formed was launched by Bleszinski as Athletics Nation in July 2003, and covered only the Oakland Athletics baseball team.
 Athletics Nation quickly became Blogads's second largest website, following Daily Kos, where Moulitsas served as an editor.
 Following the blog network's creation, six additional writers were hired to join Bleszinski in creating content, and Daily Kos' platform was implemented to encourage online community growth.
 Established bloggers were selected to contribute articles, and sports fans could leave comments.
 After sites were created for all Major League Baseball (MLB), National Basketball Association (NBA), National Football League (NFL), and National Hockey League (NHL) franchises, along with some college and other teams, Bleszinski focused on company growth and making money.

 In 2008, SB Nation raised $5 million in a Series A round of financing with Accel Partners, Allen & Company, and Ted Leonsis contributing.
 Jim Bankoff, who was advising the company during the venture round, became SB Nation's CEO in January 2009.
-The network had approximately 1 million unique users, and nearly 185 blogs by February.
+The network had approximately 1 million unique users, 5 million unique users, and nearly 185 blogs by February.
 The NHL sanctioned and began linking to SB Nation content on its official website in April, when the network was averaging 5 million unique monthly visitors across nearly 200 sites.
 In July, Comcast's venture capital branch, Comcast Interactive Capital, spearheaded a nearly $8 million second round of financing.
 In September 2009, SB Nation was re-launched to serve as a nationally focused portal for the network's blogs.
 Revenue generated by the network increased by four times in 2009.

 In 2010, the network launched 20 regional sites, bringing the total number of sites to nearly 275.
 SB Nation had 31 full-time employees and was receiving 40 million monthly page views by approximately 8 million unique users, as of mid 2010.
 Comcast SportsNet and SB Nation agreed to a content sharing partnership in shared markets in June 2010.
-In November, Khosla Ventures led a third round of funding for SB Nation.
-The $10.5 million received brought the company's total funding to approximately $23 million.
+In July 2010, SB Nation announced it had acquired The Sporting Blog from Sporting News and would merge it with its main website.
+In November, Khosla Ventures led a third round of funding for SB Nation, bringing the company's total funding to approximately $23 million.

 SB Nation acquired the blog networks FanTake and The Offside in March 2011, expanding its coverage of college sports and soccer, respectively.
 The network hired several Engadget employees to launch its first major expansion outside sports.

+Formation of Vox Media

-SB Nation parent company, SportsBlogs Inc., rebranded as Vox Media in October, and The Verge launched in November.
+SB Nation's parent company, SportsBlogs Inc., rebranded as Vox Media in October 2011 and The Verge launched in November 2011.
 In late 2011, MMAFighting.com was integrated into SB Nation after Vox Media acquired the mixed martial arts site from AOL.
 MMA Fighting produces The MMA Hour and The MMA Beat, which continue to stream on SB Nation and social media outlets, as of 2017.